-Although his personal, artistic and political fortunes were under siege during the Revolution, Jacques-Louis David became allied with Napoleon Bonaparte.
-Appointed as the court painter, David used his considerable talents to promote Napoleon's new regime, portraying Napoleon as a hero in artwork like Napoleon at Saint Bernard Pass.
+Although his personal, artistic and political fortunes were under siege during the Revolution, Jacques Louis David became allied with Napoleon Bonaparte.
+Appointed as the court painter, David used his considerable talents to promote Napoleon's new regime, portraying him as a hero in artwork like Napoleon Crossing the Alps.

-Here, Jacques-Louis David presents Napoleon in the tradition of grand Roman equestrian portraiture.
-Napoleon, attired in full military regalia, points to the summit of the mountain (or perhaps to Socrates' higher power).
+Attired in full military regalia, Napoleon points to the summit of the mountain (or perhaps to Socrates' higher power).
 David links Napoleon to some of history's most exalted rulers by the inscriptions "KAROLUS MAGNUS", or Charlemagne, and "ANNIBAL" engraved in stone in the left foreground under "BONAPARTE".

 Less anyone doubt the intended propagandistic nature of this famous painting... history records that Napoleon crossed the Alps by mule!

-Love art history?
-Join this art history blog, which is committed to unearthing the fun aspects of art history (like Napoleon crossing by mule!)
+Then join this art history blog, which is committed to unearthing the fun aspects of art history (remembere that mule!)